-Strategic Air and Space Museum
+Strategic Air Command and Aerospace Museum

-In former years this was known as the SAC (Strategic Air Command) Museum, it was at Offutt Air Force Base, and everyone knew what it was about.
+In former years this was known simply as the SAC (Strategic Air Command) Museum, it was at Offutt Air Force Base, and everyone knew what it was about.
 BOMBS!
 Well -- bombs and the hardware that carried them.
 Axis-cracking bunker-busters and big, bad, Commie-toasting fryboys, slung inside the bellies of B-52s.
 If Brezhnev or Mao ever got cocky, all they had to do was look at pictures of the old SAC Museum, and they'd simmer down.

 But the Cold War and Good War are history now, and the SAC Museum has softened with age, planning to settle into comfortable retirement.
 The facility moved from its old Omaha tarmac to a $30 million, grit-free complex out in suburban-prairie Ashland.
 It was given a new name and a new mission: to become the region's look-at-the-cool-aircraft museum (inviting tough comparisons to the much larger National Museum of the United States Air Force and our predictable pining for the messier SAC of yore).